ManiaciaChao/yatm/README.md

 env OPEN_ID=${your openId} yarn start
 ```

-For normal & GPS mode, the process is automatic.
+For normal & GPS sign-in, the process is automatic.

-For QR code mode, you're expected to scan a generated QR code manually from your console. **The script WILL EXIT INSTANTLY when success, because a QR scan via WeChat causes the update of `openId`.
+For QR code sign-in, you're expected to scan a generated QR code manually from your console. **The script WILL EXIT INSTANTLY when success, because a QR scan via WeChat causes the update of `openId`.
 You have to reacquire your new `openId` and run this scirpt again!**

 ## Author